account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 # Change default home route => Route::get('/', ['uses'=>'BandController@index']);

-# Redirect from root folder all requests to /public => Create in root file .htaccess =>
+# Redirect from root folder all requests to /public, i.e no need to go to => localhost, then choose /public => Create in root file .htaccess =>
 Options -MultiViews
 RewriteEngine On
 RewriteCond %{REQUEST_FILENAME} !-f
 RewriteRule ^ public [L]

-# Moving Controllers to Sub folders /move Controllers to separate folder
+# Moving Controllers to Sub folders /move Controllers to separate folder (controller in subfolder)
  1. append the folder name in the namespace => namespace App\Http\Controllers\Panel;
  2. Add "use App\Http\Controllers\Controller;" to the controller =>
  3. Route => Route::get('foo','Panel\PanelController@anyaction');